The shaving cream is flying as social media fires up over a new Gillette campaign. PAT PILCHER takes a look.

 The ad is a departure from the usual cliched foamy faced model gliding razors over sculpted chins and instead uses the trademarked Gillette tagline ‘A best a man can get’ to ask men to be nicer.
 Gillette is, in effect, permitting men to to hold other men accountable for shitty behaviour.
 The campaign shows men stopping a pack of bullies and preventing a bloke from harassing a woman.

 Men’s rights activists and other over-rated idiots, including Piers Morgan, went mad.
 Piers tweeted that, “I’m so sick of this war on masculinity & I’m not alone – with their pathetic man-hating ad, Gillette have just cut their own throat”.

 Nowhere in the advert is any hate dished out to men.
 Showing poorly behaved males isn’t man hating.
 If anything, Gillette is simply asking males to be nice.
 Correct me if I am wrong, but surely that is the opposite of hate?

 The issues identified by the Gillette campaign are real.
-Gillette ought to be congratulated for bringing them out into open where they can be discussed.
-Sadly, it seems that asking some people to behave like civilised human beings is a step too far for many.
+Gillette ought to be congratulated for bringing them out into the open where they can be discussed.
+Sadly, it seems that asking some people to behave like civilised human beings is a step too far.
 By adopting the position on the Gillette campaign that Piers Morgan has on social media, he is in effect all but endorsing sexual harassment and bullying.
 This is not a good look for such a high profile celebrity.

 So how about it men, let’s do the right thing.
-It’s ok not to think that bullying and sexual harassment is ok?
+It’s okay not to think that bullying and sexual harassment is okay.
 Is this the best a man can get?